-The below table summarizes the key issues and concerns raised during the Class EA process.
+The below table summarizes the key issues and concerns raised during the Class EA process before the draft review period of the ESR.
 A complete summary of questions and comments Hydro One received during the Class EA process is provided in sections 4.2 to 4.6 and Appendix A.